 - These images could be linked to directly and even embedded in pages without any of the viewers having to see any adverts, or even know that they were looking at something on Imgur.

 - There were no traffic limits.

 But it didn’t take Imgur long to learn that goodwill and upvotes did not pay server bills, and donations only went so far.
 Banner adverts made their debut on the platform about three months after its inception.
 Imgur was remarkably restrained about the volume of these ads, and magnanimously continued to allow direct image linking at the cost of untold theoretical ad dollars.1

 Imgur continued to grow, moving from hosting provider to hosting provider, until it finally settled on AWS, like the rest of the internet.
 And as its bandwidth usage grew, so did its featureset.
-In January 2010, it became possible to create a user account on Imgur, which allowed one to manage albums of images, and to edit and delete pictures they uploaded.
+In January 2010, it became possible to create a user account on Imgur, which allowed one to manage albums of images, and to edit and delete previously uploaded images.
 Paid accounts followed shortly after, which removed some size limits and provided the site with another revenue stream.2

 It is a truth universally acknowledged that a website in possession of a strong growth trajectory must be in want of a community.
 Such was the case with Imgur, and following the addition of accounts, Reddit-style comment trees and the ability to post images to a public gallery, one swiftly metastasized.
 Some members of this community (termed “Imgurians”, a word somehow more irritating than “Redditors”) were cross-posters from Reddit, but many more, especially as time went on, were complete newcomers.